 Run your node as a systemd service and configure it for a graceful shutdown.
 This avoids chain corruption during restarts or maintenance and prevents multi-day resync cycles that occur when Geth crashes abruptly.
 Follow BNB Chain’s service templates for managed restart and monitoring.

 Track real service level objectives—not vanity uptime.
 Your internal SLOs should be at least 99.9% uptime, median response time (p50) under 100 ms, and 99th percentile (p99) under 300 ms for critical calls.
-Set up alerts when RPC latency exceeds 100 ms so you can investigate potential issues before they escalate into incidents.
+Set up alerts when RPC latency exceeds 100 ms to investigate potential issues before they escalate into incidents.

 Horizontal scale pattern